Regular Separability of One Counter Automata: upper bound

 In total, we have a system $\U$ of 12 equations (8 mentioned before and 4 presented above) involving exponentially many variables, including these 9 variables

 The value of 3 of them is relevant for us, namely $x_\pref, x_\suff$ and $x$.
 We claim that the projection of the solution set $\sol{\U}$ onto these 3 \emph{relevant} coordinates is \pspacesolvable.
-To prove this, we use a refinement of Lemma~\ref{lem:hybrid}, which also follows from Prop.~2 in~\cite{taming}: \begin{lemma} $\sol{\U} = B + P^*$, with every base $b\in B$ and period $p\in P$ bounded by $N$, for a computable bound $N \in \N$ polynomial in the number of variables in $\U$ and maximal absolute values of coefficients in $\U$, but exponential in the number of equations in $\U$. \end{lemma} By Lemma~\ref{lem:hybridrefined} we know that the solution set of $\U$ is of the form $B + P^*$, for all bases $b \in B$ and all periods $p\in P$ bounded exponentially.
+To prove this we apply once more Lemma~\ref{lem:hybrid}, to deduce that the solution set of $\U$ is of the form $B + P^*$, for all bases $b \in B$ and all periods $p\in P$ bounded exponentially.
 Hence each number appearing in a base or a period is representable in polynomial space; the same applies to the projection onto the 3 relevant coordinates.
 Finally, observe that the projections of the sets $B$ and $P$ onto the 3 relevant coordinates can be enumerated in polynomial space.
 Indeed, in order to check whether a vector in $\N^3$ is (the projection of) a $B$ or $P$, we proceed similarly as in the proof of Proposition~\ref{prop:effsolv}: the algorithm first guesses values of other 6 variables among~\eqref{eq:vars}, and then guesses the values of other (exponentially many) variables on-line, in the course of enumerating the coefficients $p_i$ (cf.~\eqref{eq:coeff}); the latter is possible as the sets $L_\pref, L_\midd$ and $L_\suff$ are \pspacesolvable.